michael-bmstu/ai-llm-stepik/03_langchain/README.md

 # Langchain
 The folder contains examples of working with the langchain library

 1. Chatting with langchain + ollama
+2. Prompt template chatbot - custom translator